-Shirtings, to set the definitions correctly at the outset, are the fabrics from which shirts are made.
+To set the definitions correctly at the outset, Shirtings are the fabrics from which shirts are made.
 Shirtings are not shirts.
+(Wikipedia)

 Disclaimer: I am a shirtmaker, not a textile engineer.
 The following article is written from my years of experience as such and is as accurate as research, practical experience, rumor, innuendo, bravado, and arguing with vendors can make it.

 Questions constantly arise involving the differences amongst broadcloths, poplins, oxfords, twills, basket weaves, voiles, gabardines, dobbies, jacquards, and other lesser-known types of shirtings.

 In this article I shall attempt to explain what each type is, the differences between it and other types, and in some cases the advantages/disadvantages of each type.

 You cannot understand fabric types and quality without a basic knowledge of the manner in which cloth is woven.
 Fabric is made of yarns which run in two directions.

 In the length, the yarns are known as the warp.
 The warp is made by winding up a whole lotta yarns(literally thousands) on a large metal roll called a warp beam.
 These yarns are then threaded into the loom.
 The other yarns run across the fabric and are known as the weft.

 These yarns are actually (usually) one long yarn on a cone which is fed in sideways through the warp yarns.
 The photo shows the basics:

 Back in the old days (sounding your age, Kabbaz?) weaving was a much more mechanical process than it is today.

 In shirtings, this topic centers primarily around the shuttle.
 The shuttle of old was a wooden device which had points on both ends and a spool of yarn in the middle.
 It literally flew back and forth across the loom going in-between the warp yarns.